rails/rails/guides/source/action_mailer_basics.md

 end
 ```

-The `ApplicationMailer` inherits from `ActionMailer::Base`, and can be used to store attributes common to all mailers:
+The `ApplicationMailer` class inherits from `ActionMailer::Base`, and can be used to define attributes common to all Mailers:

 ```ruby
 # app/mailers/application_mailer.rb